yahao87/vue-multi-number-input/README.md

 # vue-multi-number-input

 > Input component for separating the input one by one character.
 > for the web built with Vue 2.x.
+> This library was remade based on [vue-otp-input](https://github.com/bachdgvn/vue-otp-input).

 <!-- ![Gifphy](https://media.giphy.com/media/W4RTzsjgQF447EfNPX/giphy.gif) -->